Avaiga/taipy-doc/docs/manuals/userman/gui/pages/index.md

         Gui(page).run()
         ```

-## Building page content
+## Defining the page content

-Building a page can consist of:
+The definition of a page typically consists of:

 - Adding visual elements to the page.
 - Binding variables to these elements.
 - Setting properties to these elements.
-- Callbacks can be added to these elements to make your application interactive.
+- Setting callbacks to these elements.

 !!! example "Getting Started example"
     === "Markdown"